ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/competitions/the-crosstour-wifi-action-camera.markdown

 section1-content: "<p>The Crosstour Wifi Action Camera takes you to explore a different\
   \ world: Built-in Wi-Fi Connection, Ultra HD 4K 16MP Resolution, Wrist Remote Control,\
   \ Waterproof, Self Timer Mode, Burst Photo… and many more features for you to discover!\
-  \ \r\n</p>Enter the form below for a chance to win and you will never miss any precious\
+  \ \n</p>Enter the form below for a chance to win and you will never miss any precious\
-  \ moment with The Crosstour Wifi Action Camera.</p>"
+  \ moment with The Crosstour Wifi Action Camera.</p>\n"
 entry-title: "Win The Crosstour Wifi Action Camera!"
-entry-content: "Enter the draw to win The Crosstour Wifi Action Camera by completing\
+entry-content: "<p>Enter the draw to win The Crosstour Wifi Action Camera by completing\
-  \ the form below before 23:59 on 13 April 2019."
+  \ the form below before 23:59 on 13 April 2019.</p>\n"
 has-winner: false
 prize-description: "The Crosstour Wifi Action Camera."
 special-conditions: "Multiple entries are allowed up to one every day"